Have you ever tried using yoga for intuition?

-When we do yoga the proper way, we move into various yoga poses and then we tune-in and listen to the body.
+When we do yoga the proper way, we move into various yoga poses and we tune-in and listen to the body.
 In doing this we are training the mind to be more aware of those often-quiet signals that are trying to communicate with us.
 So you can immediately see the link between yoga and intuition.
 Yoga quietens the mind so we can listen.

 Meditation does the same thing.
 It quietens our mind so we can hear what is happening within ourselves.

 The more we listen, the more we hear.
 As we practice yoga, intuition increases We start to hear the messages we are being sent.
 This is the power of yoga for intuition: it lets us hear ourselves.